 We'll be at the University of Birmingham's Edgbaston Park Hotel and Conference Centre, 53 Edgbaston Park Road, Birmingham, B15 2RS.

-The event will be running from 10am on Saturday the 6th and Sunday the 7th of April.
-We'll be ending the sessions at about 6pm on both days.
+The event will be running from 9.30am on Saturday the 4th and 9am on Sunday the 5th of October.
+We'll be ending the sessions at about 5pm on both days.

 Looking up towards the night sky, with the top of a hotel appearing in the lower-right quadrant, and letters spelling 'HOTEL' on its roof.